 Which hosting is best for website speed?

-In general, private cloud-based servers deliver the best website speeds, but that comes at a cost.
-For most small to medium-sized firms managed cloud hosting offers an affordable solution that delivers faster website speed at an affordable monthly cost.
+Without a doubt, private cloud-based servers deliver the best website speeds, but they can be expensive.
+For most small to medium-sized businesses, managed cloud hosting offers an affordable solution that delivers faster website speed at an affordable monthly cost.

 |Web Host||Speed||Starting Price|